We may earn income from links in this post. Please read this Disclosure for details.

 In the summertime, the exuberant flower and herb gardens surrounding Les Fougères are especially magical.
 The recently renovated dining room at this award-winning restaurant features uninterrupted views of the gardens, woodlands and an abundance of natural light.

 Chef-owners Charles Part and Jennifer Warren-Part have created the ideal setting for enjoying an inspired menu brimming with hyper-local ingredients.

-Menu highlights include wild boar vindaloo with black lentils, pan-roasted venison, and a signature dish “Mouth of the St. Lawrence” featuring Grand Banks scallop, salt cod ravioli, seaweed, and more.
+Menu highlights include wild boar vindaloo with black lentils, pan-roasted venison, and a signature dish “Mouth of the St. Lawrence” featuring Digby, Nova Scotia and Grand Banks scallops, salt cod ravioli, seaweed, and more.

 Be sure to bring a large shopping bag for a visit to the Les Fougères Gourmet Store.
 It’s got two floors exploding with a fine selection of charcuterie, artisanal bread, and tempting natural foods to go.